AviAgnihotri/CodeWeave/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 CodeWeave is a platform for developers to share and collaborate on code snippets.
-It is a place where you can find solutions to your coding problems, and also contribute your own solutions to help others.
+It is a place where you can find solutions to your coding problems and also contribute your own solutions to help others.
 It is a place where you can find inspiration for your next project, and also share your own ideas to inspire others.

 ## Getting Started